Tips for Painting Water and Reflections

 Under the water:

-• Shallow water is generally warmer in tone which is affected by the rocks, sand and algae underneath.
+• Shallow water is generally warmer in a tone that is affected by the rocks, sand, and algae underneath.

 • The value of the blue-green decreases and gets darker as the water gets deeper.